luispedro/talk-remote-internships/talk.md

 # You get

-- Weekly meetings with the PI (Luis Pedro Coelho) for discussing the project and mentoring.
+- Weekly meetings with supervisor (either Luis or someone else) for discussing the project and mentoring.
+- Meetings with the PI (Luis Pedro Coelho)
 - Meetings with other [lab members](https://big-data-biology.org/people) and participation in the group meetings/discussions.
 - A small stipendium (450 USD) upon successful completion.